RaduNichita/website/README.md

     tags: ["docusaurus", "guide", "blog"]  # Tags for categorization
     ---
     ```
 1. Write your content in the markdown file
+1. (**Only for first-time contributors**) If this is your first time writing a blog post, you have to add yourself as an author in the `blog/authors.yml` file.
+At the end of the `blog/authors.yml` file, add a new entry using the following format:
+    ```bash
+    <AuthorTag>: # your author tag, this is what you will use in the header section for a log
+    name: # Your Real Name
+    title: # Your title, how do you want to be recognized by other people
+    url: # Your Github profile page
+    image_url: # A url for your profile image (if you want to put your Github profile image, you can go to your profile, then click on your image and open it in a new tab.
+From the new tab, copy the link).
+    page: true # if an author page should be generated for you.
+    socials: # Include your socials (like your Github, X, Linkedin etc)
+        github: <yourGithubId>
+    ```

 1. When you're happy with the content of your blog, commit the changes to remote repository
     ```bash
         $ git add blog/YYYY-MM-DD-tile-of-post